dsapione/Big-Dreams/README.md

 ## Installation

-Once downloaded use npm i to download all the neccisary packages
+Once downloaded use 'npm i' to download all the required packages.

 ## Usage

 Once downloaded you can start the server with express, while the database is left up to mongoose and mongodb.
+Use Insomnia to got thought the GET, POST, PUT, and DELETE routes.
+Watch video above to see differnet options.

 ## Contributing

-Standard contribution practices
+Standard contribution practices.

 ## Tests